sorgerlab/indra/CONTRIBUTING.md

 Testing
 -------
 All new functionalities added should also be tested unless special circumstances prevent testing.
-Similarly fixed bugs should have regression tests added.
-Normally any test file with `test` in its name and any functions/classes that have `test/Test` in their names in these files will be automatically discovered and tested.
-If the newly added test requires special dependencies or other preliminary setup, the .travis.yml configuration for Travis CI needs to be updated to make the test work.
+Similarly, fixed bugs should have regression tests added.
+Normally, any test file with `test` in its name and any functions/classes that have `test/Test` in their names in these files will be automatically discovered and tested.
+Tests should generally be included in `indra/tests`, and new tests should be placed in the appropriate existing file, if possible.
+Otherwise, a new file using the `test_a_module.py` naming convention.
+Where possible, tests should be short and focused.
+If the newly added test requires special dependencies or other preliminary setup, the `.travis.yml` configuration for Travis CI needs to be updated to make the test work.
 Generally, PRs will not be merged unless all Travis tests are passing.
 In some cases the PR will be merged if tests are failing, if the failures are confirmed to be unrelated to the PR.

 New dependencies
 ----------------